Previous Questions and Answers

 - Asked May 16 , 2016

-The Discover It Cashback Match with No Annual Fee offers 5% cash back on categories such as dining and gas, plus 1% cash back on all other purchases.
+The Discover it® Cash Back offers 5% cash back on categories such as dining and gas, plus 1% cash back on all other purchases.
 There's no annual fee but you'll need Good to Excellent credit in order to qualify for this card.
 Citi Double Cash earns 2% cash back on all purchases, 1% when you buy and 1% pay for those purchases and there's no annual fee.

 I have a credit score 673, I want to know which credit rewards card can I get?